Developing the Olympic Mindset

 The Women's Junior Olympic Program is divided into three major segments; developmental, compulsory, and optional.

 Our JO 3-10 athletes are enveloped in gymnastics training on all four Olympic events as well as continued improvement in their strength, flexibility, teamwork, and goal setting skills.
 Each athlete is required to have their own competition and workout leotards, as well as warm-ups.
 Our elite coaches are dedicated to work with all of our JO Team athletes to prepare them for local and out-of-state meets.
-If you’re curious to learn more about our JO Team, call (816) 347-8008 today!
+If you’re curious to learn more about our JO Team, CALL US today!

 Which JO Team is right for your athlete?
 Let’s dig into our program details: